breeliu2/pandas-challenge/README.md

 Another trend is that larger school size and higher budget did not reflect higher test scores.
 The lower spending ranges (per student: <$585 - 630) and smaller school size (<1000 - 2000) were more successful.
 When student size and budget increases, it negatively influenced student achievement.

+Refer to PyCitySchools_starter.ipynb for the following results:
+* District Summary
+* School Summary
+* Highest-Performing Schools (by % Overall Passing)
+* Lowest-Performing Schools (by % Overall Passing)
+* Math Scores by Grade
+* Reading Scores by Grade
+* Scores by School Spending
+* Scores by School Size
+* Scores by School Type